tonyjcamp/html5-media-chapters/README.markdown

 Here are some more customizable variables you can use to suit your needs:

-audioElement: $('.audio'), // Audio player that will load the audio file
+audioElement: $('.audio'), // Audio player that will load the audio file<br/>
-audioChapter:  $('.loader'), // Element that will have the data-timestamp for the chapter
+audioChapter:  $('.loader'), // Element that will have the data-timestamp for the chapter</br>
 audioDirectory: 'mp3' // Directory where audio files live

 ## Changelog: